teste11223/VoltageClampAPI/docker/README.md

 NGINX will listen to requests from the outside world (in this case from outside our docker container) and pass them on to our app.
 Benefits of adding NGINX into the mix include the option to serve static files and control who gets to access the app.

-Finally, for reasons to do with performance and process management, we don't even use our app as an application server, but place a Gunicorn server in between:
+Finally, for reasons to do with performance and process management, we don't even use the application server provided by flask (started with `app.run()`), but instead start an application server with `gunicorn`.

 ```
 Outside world --> NGINX --> Gunicorn + flask
 ```

+We write the last bit as `gunicorn + flask` because they run in the same Python process: `gunicorn` imports our flask `app` module directly.

 ## The container port is mapped to a host port